Is it wrong to use US cups for a metric recipe?

 | 1/4 cup syrup | ~62.5 mL | ~59 mL | Dressings, marinades, glaze |

-The repeated pattern is the important part: the farther down that table you go, the more the totals drift apart.
-That is why bigger recipes deserve a quick standard check before you start.
+The repeated pattern is still the important part: the farther down that table you go, the more the totals drift apart.
+If you need the broader explanation around those numbers, return to Metric vs US Cup: Why Results Differ.

 A one-cup mismatch usually feels small.
 You might notice it in a drink ratio or a delicate batter, but many everyday recipes can absorb it.
 Once you get into 4 cups of broth, 6 cups of soup base, or 8 cups of batch prep, you are no longer talking about a tiny splash.
 You are changing the total liquid enough to affect concentration, yield, and in some recipes texture.